 - The manual worker will also be entitled to holiday pay which is 7.38% of 108% of gross pay for the previous year.

-Sick Leave in Belgium
+Belgium Sick Leave

-Employees are entitled to sick leave and there is no maximum number days; however each incidence must be accompanied by a doctor’s note.
+Employees are entitled to sick leave and there is no maximum number days; however, each incidence must be accompanied by a doctor’s note.

-Pregnant women are entitled to a maternity leave and an allowance during that leave.
+Pregnant women are entitled to maternity leave and an allowance during that leave.
 There are two periods of maternity leave:

 - Prenatal rest period, which may start 6 weeks before the presumed date of birth (at least 1 week must be taken before the baby due date)